Truck (Canadian band): Album release

 Also ahead of them in April was their press party which had been organized by Capitol Records to commemorate their album's release.

 When their album, Truck was released, the credited musicians included Graham Lear on drums and percussion, Larry Ernewein on bass and backing vocals, Bill Usher on congas and bongos, Joey Miquelon (aka Joey Roberts) on guitar, Brian Wray on keyboards, flute and backing vocals, Michael Curtis on lead vocals, flute, acoustic guitar and percussion and James Roberts on tenor saxophone, flute and organ.
-The album opened with "Rollin's On My Mind", which was co-written by Graham Lear with keyboardist Brian Wray.Discogs - Truck (9) – Truck The rest of the tracks were all composed by the band.
+The album opened with "Rollin's On My Mind", which was co-written by Graham Lear with keyboardist Brian Wray.
+The rest of the tracks were all composed by the band.
 Side A tracks were "Rain", "People", "Can't Wait (Until Tomorrow)", "Please Don't Come Shining Your Light" and on Side B, "Sing a Song", "Get it Together", "Take a Look", "Ernie" and "Another Dream".